GATECH-EIC/BNS-GCN/README.md

 #### Option 2: Install with Pip

-Running the following command will install DGL from source and other prerequisites from pip.
+Running the following command will install all prerequisites from pip.

 ```bash
 pip install -r requirements.txt